BhuvaneshwariInja/AOSD-Project/README.md

 In terms of *the number of Page-faults*, the number of ***Shell Sort*** is a bit smaller than that of ***Recursive Bubble Sort***.
 These figures are similar when running the two programs at the same time, just a slight smaller for shell sort when compared to recursive bubble sort.

+## Results
+The results for the programs run separately and the programs runs simultaneously can be found in the word document.